 This movement of water into a flower’s stem happens when a freshly cut stem is placed in a vessel of clean water, without foam.
 When the stem is placed in foam, the movement of water happens first through the foam and then into the stem.

 The foam offers the added function of holding the stem in place.
-Although various claims are made about foam extending the life of flowers, one study concluded that cut roses last longer in a vase of water than in floral foam.
+Although various claims are made about foam extending the life of flowers, one study found that floral foam can reduce the vase life of cut roses and concluded that “floral foam should not be used during the post-harvest handling of cut rose stems”.

 Re-cutting a bunch of flowers and changing the water once or twice during the bunch’s vase life is a simple, chemical free way to prolong flower life.
 This action helps the stem to continuously take up water by keeping the water vessels open and preventing the build-up of bacteria, which causes the vessels to become blocked.